CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Flow Analysis.md

 Click on a device with WJH events to see the statistics in the left panel.
 Hover over the data to reveal the type of drops over time:

 {{<figure src="/images/netq/wjh-device-stats-hover-42.png" width="400">}}

+WJH drops can also be viewed from the expanded device chart by selecting the WJH category:

+{{<figure src="/images/netq/wjh-larger-chart-hover-42.png" width="600">}}

 Select **Show all drops** to display a list of all WJH drops for the device: